-The primary ability or drive that you need to start your own health-related business (or write a book) is the desire or motivation to want to help other people.
+The primary ability or drive that you need to start your own health-related business (or write a book or be a health advocate) is the desire or motivation to want to help other people.

 I know ...
 I'm beginning to sound like a broken record.
 But, as long as you have a strong desire and drive to help others, this will allow you to overcome the excuses that have been keeping you from starting your own business (or writing your own book).

-Beyond having the desire to help other, the minimum set of skills and abilities that you need to start your own health-related business (or write your own book) include:
+Beyond having the desire to help others, the minimum set of skills and abilities that you need to be a health advocate, start your own health-related business, or write your own book include: